timplab/nanopore-methylation-utilities/README.md

 - `-r,--regions` : for multiple regions, supply the bed file
 - `-w,--window` : for one region, supply the coordinate (chr:start-end)

+For minimap2 alignments : the default output does not have MD tags, and MD tags are necessary for using pysam to get the reference sequence.
+To get around this, the fasta of reference genome must be supplied via `-f,--fasta`.
+This also makes the process slower and memory intensive than using ngmlr reads or aligning minimap2 with `--MD` option

 ```
 ./convert_bam_for_methylation.py -b [path/to/sorted.bam] \
   -c [path/to/cpg.methylation.bed.gz] -a [path/to/fasta.fai] |\